Chart Color Schemes

 Safety Bay has a typical household mix, with a lower-than-average median household size

-Family households comprise 71.0% of all households, including 28.4% couples with children, 31.5% couples without children, and 10.6% single parent families.
-Non-family households account for the remaining 29.0%, with lone person households at 27.0% and group households making up 1.8%.
+Family households account for 71.0% of all households, including 28.4% couples with children, 31.5% couples without children, and 10.6% single parent families.
+Non-family households make up the remaining 29.0%, with lone person households at 27.0% and group households comprising 1.8% of the total.
 The median household size is 2.4 people, which is smaller than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households